 How could it possibly affect your pregnancy: It won’t hurt your baby, but it can sure cause you a lot of discomfort.
 When they happen at night, they can make you lose sleep.

 What you can do about it: Stretching your calf muscles several times a day may help.
 Activity, such as talking walks, might help too — but remember to wear comfortable shoes.
-Make sure you’re drinking enough water and eating magnesium-rich foods, like bananas, nuts, and whole grains (source).
+You can also try wearing compression socks to see if they help.
+Make sure you’re drinking enough water and eating magnesium-rich foods, like bananas, nuts, and whole grains (10).

 What it is: It’s a disorder where people have difficulty controlling their periods of sleep and wakefulness.
 People who suffer from this may be extremely sleepy during the day and can’t stop themselves from falling asleep.

-When it kicks in: Women who have narcolepsy will find it remains with them throughout their pregnancy and gets worse in about one-third of the cases (source).
+When it kicks in: Women who have narcolepsy will find it remains with them throughout their pregnancy and gets worse in about one-third of the cases.

 Possible causes: Narcolepsy is believed to be caused when a person has too little hypocretin, which is a brain chemical that controls sleep.